-For more information about your renewal status, please visit your Autopac broker or an MPI Service Centre.
-You can also call MPI’s Contact Centre at 204-985-7000 or toll-free at 1-800-665-2410.
+For more information about renewal status, please visit a broker or MPI Service Centre.
+Customers can also call MPI’s Contact Centre at 204-985-7000 or toll-free at 1-800-665-2410.

 Cheques